nyu-software-engineering/python-package-exercise/instructions.md

 ## Developer workflow

-All team members must have visibly contributed to the code using their own git/GitHub accounts in order to claim that they contributed to the project.
+All team members must have visibly contributed to the code using their own git & GitHub accounts in order to claim that they contributed to the project.

 All code changes must be done in feature branches and not directly in the `main` branch.